-Rolling farmland, quirky hop fields, cascading waterfalls and on the doorstep of Tasmania’s vast, untouched South West wilderness – make sure you include the Derwent Valley in your Tasmanian road trip itinerary!
+Rolling farmland, quirky hop fields, cascading waterfalls and on the doorstep of Tasmania’s vast, untouched South West wilderness – make sure you include a Derwent Valley road trip in your Tasmania itinerary!

 Salmon Ponds Heritage Hatchery and Gardens

 Standing on soft, tannin-stained soil, surrounded by vibrant mosses, ferns and fungi – the sound of waterfalls and currawongs in your ears – exploring Mt Field National Park is like stepping back to prehistoric times.

 Russell Falls and Horseshoe Falls are two of Tasmania’s most iconic natural wonders, and Lake Dobson is your gateway to the spectacular Tarn Shelf and Pandani Grove walking trails.
 In autumn you can witness the spectacular colours of Australia’s only cold-climate deciduous tree, the fagus!

 It isn’t only the natural wonders of Mt Field that you can look forward to.
 Waterfalls Cafe and Gallery is also one of the best places in Tasmania to browse locally made handicrafts, artworks, and stunning wilderness photography – while also enjoying a delicious post-bushwalk meal or mug of hot coffee!